varsaav/yodo/README.md

 - Callender et. al for providing the [Extended Groove MIDI Dataset](https://magenta.tensorflow.org/datasets/e-gmd), which allowed us to train our model.
 - Moca et. al for developing the [Superlet transform](https://www.nature.com/articles/s41467-020-20539-9), which allowed us to create better spectrograms.
 - Defossez et. al for creating the [Demucs music source separator](https://github.com/facebookresearch/demucs), which allowed us to isolate drum tracks.
-- [NLHPC](https://www.nlhpc.cl) for providing the necessary computational resources to train our system in a sensible amount of time.
+- [NLHPC](https://www.nlhpc.cl) for providing the necessary computational resources to train our system.

+## License
+YODO is released under the MIT license as found in the [LICENSE](https://github.com/varsaav/yodo/LICENSE) file.